EC-SIM/OpenFoamZSWPemfcToolbox/README.md

 ![Convergence procedure pemfcFoam solver](Convergence_procedure_pemfcFoam.png)

+## Documentation
+At the moment there is no formal documentation of the pemfcFOAM solver beside this README file available.
+An example is preapred as described below.
+An journal publication ia planned in future.

-## Getting started
+# Getting started
 The pemfcFoam solver can be used in OpenFOAM v7.To get started the OpenFoamZSWPemfcToolbox has to be copied to user home directory.
+Then OpenFOAM version must be loaded and the pemfcFoam code can be compiled by running Allwmake.

-## Example
+# Example
 An examplary case for the pemfcFOAM solver is prepared.
 It decribes a single channel model of ZSW 300 cm² automotive design (graphite BPP) operated under automotive operating conditions.
 The detailed description can be found in the xxx.pdf file.

-## Publications
+# Publications

 1. Conference Presentation (Oral) <br />
    S. Schneider (Corresponding author), F. Wilhelm, J.Scholta, L.Jörissen, M. Koprek  <br />